hamidahoderinwale/astro_site/src/pages/posts/stupidwriting.md

 ---

 A few months ago, keeping with personal tradition, I was in the valley of despair, this time with company.
 Haunted by the feat that is remedying my stupidity and, God forbid, trying to do anything meaningful, I rambled on.
-My mentor of sorts told me to just “sharpen my tools”.
+My mentor of sorts told me to just "sharpen my tools".
 Undeniably cracked in a way I very much wasn’t; their advice seemed too simple.
 What tools do I even have?
 Should I not try to pick some (different and technical) ones up before fine-tuning them?

 Well, turns out you can simultaneously learn multiple things, and I’m not completely devoid of competence.